Product

 back: time marker for past events

-But the lesson may also include examples, pronunciation, grammar explanations, common mistakes, and sentence patterns.
+But the lesson may also include examples, pronunciation, common mistakes, dialogue, and sentence patterns.

 In RepeatFlow, you can save the whole lesson as a Material: